Skip to contents padding-top: 70px;

 In the plot, A:OK indicates whether A was stable (0 for no, 1 for yes), gsw:OK indicates whether gsw was stable (0 for no, 1 for yes), and Stable indicates the total number of stability conditions that were met.
 So, we are looking for points where Stable is 2.
 Otherwise, we can check the other traces to see whether A or gsw was unstable.

-Comparing these plots with the ones in Plotting the A-Ci Curves, it seems that the unstable points correspond with some of the “odd-looking” points in the A-Ci curves, so it is probably a good idea to remove them before fitting the data.
+Comparing these plots with the ones in Plotting the A-Ci Curves, it seems that none of the unstable points look particularly strange, so we will not remove them.

 Cleaning the Licor Data

-While checking over the plots in the previous sections, two issues were noticed: (1) some points were logged before stability was achieved and (2) some of the curves exhibit a decrease in \(A\) at high values of \(C_i\).
-In this section, we will demonstrate how to remove the unstable and unusual points.
+While checking over the plots in the previous sections, we noticed that some of the curves exhibit a sharp decrease in AA at high values of CiC_i.

-Next, we can use the remove_points function from PhotoGEA to exclude the points where there is a decrease in \(A\) at high \(C_i\).
-It just so happens that all of these points were measured by the ripe1 instrument and occur at the highest CO2 setpoint value, so it is easy to specify them all at once:
+We can use the remove_points function from PhotoGEA to exclude these points.
+It just so happens that all of these points where AnA_n suddenly decreases at high CiC_i were measured by the ripe1 instrument and occur at the highest CO2 setpoint value, so it is easy to specify them all at once.

 # Remove points where `instrument` is `ripe1` and `CO2_r_sp` is 1800